 Per Wikipedia –

 Let’s Encrypt is a non-profit certificate authority run by Internet Security Research Group that provides X.509 certificates for Transport Layer Security encryption at no charge.

 The certificate is valid for 90 days, during which renewal can occur at any time.
 We can generate the certificate using a program called Certbot which will also help with automatic renewal 30 days before expiration.

 The SSL certificate is 100% free and forever!

 Pre-requisite for LetsEncrypt Nginx

-Before we get started with installing LetsEncrypt, we need to make sure that our Nginx configuration is correctly set.
+Before we start installing LetsEncrypt, we need to ensure that our Nginx configuration is correctly set.
 The certbot program directly reads and writes into the Nginx file.

-The important set up that we need to make is sure to have server_name is set to the domain name.
+The critical setup we need to make is to have server_name set to the domain name.
 Since we have set up the LEMP stack to read from Nginx default file, we will verify the same.

 Open the Nginx configuration file using nano editor:

 sudo nano /etc/nginx/sites-available/default